 Shortage of tools: The tools needed to make saws are very expensive and some are almost extinct themselves.

 Cost of raw materials: the costs continue to rise and this is putting a lot of pressure on small businesses

 - Recruitment and retention of staff: the cost of living crisis has meant that small companies cannot compete on wages as people are forced into other higher waged occupations

 Challenge of learning: There are so many skills involved in the craft that you have to be a very skilled craftsman, designer and engineer.

 Market issues: It is impossible to produce a saw cheaply without using machines, and the hours that go into each saw (between 20-30 hours) means than often you are working for minimum wage.
 It’s a labour of love than for financial gain.
 In order to charge more to cover the costs of the time going into making a saw, the quality has to be very high.

 Marketing issues: Marketing abroad is extremely expensive (£1,000s for a small ad in premium woodworking magazine) and travel abroad to promote saws is expensive.
-The fall in the pound could hinder all this too.
+T

 Market issues: Very niche market and people buying in this sector only want the best.
 Conversely, people don’t always want to wait for a bespoke product.